01 Aug 2025

-|11 min
+|10 min

-Even if most people take driving directions from an app these days, we can all imagine how difficult it would be to get from point A to point B without a roadmap.
 A product roadmap does the same thing for an organization.
 It serves as a single source of truth to show how you can move from a vision to a launched product and beyond.

 A product roadmap is a living strategic document that outlines the vision, goals, and planned development of a product over time.
 Most often, this takes the form of a visual timeline that shows what will be done by when, and why it matters for your company.
 It acts as a sole source of truth for stakeholders about what to expect.

 For product managers, the creation and maintenance of a product roadmap is a key duty.
-The accuracy and usability of the roadmap is essential to the product manager’s success in their job.
+The accuracy and usability of the roadmap is essential to the product manager’s success in their role.
 But a roadmap used only by the product manager isn’t a good one.
 A roadmap should be just as easily accessed and understood by:

-Leadership and management, so they can feel sure that teams are prioritizing features and initiatives that ladder up into the broader product strategy and its attending business goals.
+Leadership and management, so they can feel sure that teams are prioritizing features and initiatives that ladder up into the broader product development strategy and its attending business goals.

 Product teams, to facilitate collaboration and understanding of priorities.